How to understand what your career aspirations are?

 If you are still exploring a career path, giving an idea of where you intend to reach within the particular sector is one way to frame your goals.

-- “As a beginner in this field, this role will allow me to harness the basic skills required to fully kick start a career in IT.
+“As a beginner in this field, this role will allow me to harness the basic skills required to fully kick start a career in IT.
 From here, I can explore different domains and consider specialising in one with your company.”

 Mid-career switch professionals

-For professionals looking at a mid-career switch, defining future goals may seem like a challenging task, but being authentic about your circumstances will benefit you.
+For professionals looking at a mid-career switch, defining future professional goals may seem like a challenging task, but being authentic about your circumstances will benefit you.